-If you have been searching for the perfect knitted bag pattern, this eBook is the answer for you.
-For the gal on the go, a night on the town, or a relaxing weekend, there is a bag to suit any occasion.
-Download this eBook to get all nine patterns and find the perfect knitted bag pattern for you.
+If you have been searching for the perfect knitted bag pattern, this free eBook is the answer for you.
+For the gal on the go, a night on the town, or a relaxing weekend, there is a knitted bag to suit any occasion.
+Download this eBook to get all nine knitting patterns and find the perfect knitted bag pattern for you.
 And yes, they really are FREE!
 Grab your stash and your needles and start knitting the bag of your dreams.

 Learn how to knit a bag with help from the experts!